 This Rosemary & Garlic Oven Roasted Rack of Lamb is a perfect centerpiece for an elegant holiday dinner without requiring any fussy or difficult skills!
 Juicy, tender, and perfectly cooked to a medium-rare with a crusty exterior made with garlic, herbs, and lemon zest, this is one of the best cuts of lamb and makes an easy and impressive main dish for entertaining!

 - Roasted Rack of Lamb is Perfect for Holidays & Entertaining!

 - What is Frenched Rack of Lamb?

 - Rack of Lamb Marinade

 - How to Cook Rack of Lamb

-- Temperature & Time for Oven Roasted Lamb Rack
+- Temperature & time for this Roasted Lamb Rack Recipe

 - Roasted Rack of Lamb Tips

-- What to serve with Frenched Rack of Lamb
+- What to serve with this Frenched Rack of Lamb Recipe

 - Storing Roasted Lamb Rack